nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

    The configuration options will list `Glue` for the cryptographic algorithms that can be enabled in multiple backends at the same time.
 Shared
    For some cryptographic features, the implementation is only available in the :ref:`nrf_security_backends_orig_mbedtls`.
-   For convenience, this is made available in any backend, although the implementation will always use open-source code from the Arm mbed TLS project.
+   For convenience, this is made available in any backend, although the implementation will always use open-source code from the Arm Mbed TLS project.
 Choice
    The configuration options will list `Choice` for the cryptographic algorithms that are supported by multiple backends, but only one of them can be enabled at the same time.
    To enable the cryptographic algorithm, a `base` configuration must be enabled, and then the backend can be selected using a setting prefixed with ``CONFIG_CHOICE_``.